chindraba-work/FixVid/README.txt

 additional soundtrack or subtitles files, and remuxing the resulting streams into a new video file.

-Primary features are the abilty to adjust the video and audio to meet the user's needs when the original version does not.
+Primary features are the ability to adjust the video and audio to meet the user's needs when the original version does not.

 * Rescale the video to a different size